There are two aspects of starting a blog :

 One of the best ways to find the right content for your blog is going reverse.

-Well, you’re writing the blogs to provide value to your potential target customers, so they can eventually buy the products or services you sell.
+Well, you’re writing blogs to provide value to your potential target customers, so they can eventually buy the products or services you sell.

 You can always think in reverse!
 Think of the topics or content that perfectly aligns with your potential buyer’s intent regarding information or purchase.